top of page

 Toxicity of Traditional Biocidal Coatings

-In the 1960s and 1970s, commercial vessels used bottom paints with tributyltin (TBT).
-The International Maritime Organization (IMO) banned TBT due to its toxic effects on marine life.
-TBT caused imposex in marine snails, leading to reproductive failure and population declines.
+During the 1960s and 1970s, commercial ships utilized bottom paints containing tributyltin (TBT).
+The International Maritime Organization (IMO) prohibited TBT because of its harmful impact on marine ecosystems.
+TBT induced 'imposex' (a particular disorder) in marine snails, resulting in reproductive failure and a decrease in their populations.

 Copper-based paints are now prevalent but pose risks to marine organisms.
 Copper can leach from hulls or fall off as particles, increasing concentrations in ports.
 High copper levels harm fish, crustaceans, and mollusks.